-as in other towns of England, with the full approbation and sanction of the Anglican Reformers, commended themselves, by their scriptural purity and beauty, to the respect of all Protestant communions; and it is a curious fact, recorded in the history of the Huguenots, that when, about the middle of the eighteenth century, all assemblies for worship, according to the rites of the French Reformed Church, were forbidden, the Protestants of Paris were accustomed to meet and celebrate Divine service after the forms of the Church of Holland; by which course they evaded the letter of the law, and at the same time beautifully exemplified the harmony of these sister Churches in their doctrines and ordinances.
+The forms of worship of the Holland churches, which were observed at London, as well as at other towns in England, with the full approbation and sanction of the Anglican Reformers, commended themselves, by their Scriptural purity and beauty, to the respect of all Protestant communions; and it is a curious fact, recorded in the history of the Huguenots, that when, about the middle of the eighteenth century, all assemblies for worship, according to the rites of the French Reformed Church, were forbidden, the Protestants of Paris were accustomed to meet and celebrate divine service after the forms of the Church of Holland; by which course tions, were now in and about London; many whereof were driven out of their own countries by the Popish persecution.
+These had a place assigned them for their safe assembling themselves together for the public worship of God, being a large and fair part of the church of the Augustin friary dissolved."
+Strype, Eccl.
+Mem., Edw.
+VI., b. i. c.
+29.

+they evaded the letter of the law, and at the same time beautifully exemplified the harmony of these sister Churches in their doctrines and ordinances.